aditya-travis/redar/README.md

 This project is used as a demo and quick try for Spring related projects.

-    - Authenticating-LDAP with Spring Security
+* Authenticating-LDAP with Spring Security
+* Batch Processing with Spring Batch
-    - Consuming-Rest with Spring RestTemplate
+* Consuming-Rest with Spring RestTemplate
-    - Data Access with Spring JdbcTemplate
+* Data Access with Spring JdbcTemplate
-    - Device-Dectection with Spring Mobile MVC
+* Device-Dectection with Spring Mobile MVC
-    - Messaging-JMS with Spring JmsTemplate
+* Messaging-JMS with Spring JmsTemplate
-    - Messaging-Rabbitmq with Spring amqpTemplate
+* Messaging-Rabbitmq with Spring amqpTemplate
-    - Messaging-Redis with redisTemplate
+* Messaging-Redis with redisTemplate
-    - Rest-Service with Spring MVC Rest Controller
+* Rest-Service with Spring MVC Rest Controller
-    - Scheduling-task with Schedule annotation. @Schedule annotation supports Cron for simple scheduling
+* Scheduling-task with Schedule annotation. @Schedule annotation supports Cron for simple scheduling
-    - Upload-File.
+* Upload-File.
 Using Spring Multipart support to upload files.
-    - Validating-form-input. using spring @Valid annotation and Hibernate validator.
+* Validating-form-input. using spring @Valid annotation and Hibernate validator.